Keywords; what are phytosterols, beta sitosterol, functional foods.

 Squaws wouldn't understand perhaps since they tend to have the exact opposite problem; a leaking bladder is a known side effect of having taken post menopausal hormone replacement therapy.
 In brave talk, men have an air lock; it's difficult to initiate urination, and the stream is weak and slow.
 It takes for ever to have a sweet pee.

 Perhaps worse, braves are unable to empty their bladders completely.
-The post void residual volume of urine is increased, meaning they have to urinate more often, and often have to get up several times at night.
+The post void residual volume of urine is increased, meaning they have to pee more often, and frequently have to get up several times at night.
 Disturbed sleep leads to other problems, not least of which is short term memory loss.
 Residual urine leads to bladder infections.

-Better still, and preferably before the symptoms start, this is the day to begin making sure you are eating adequate quantities of phytosterols.
+Better still, and preferably before the symptoms start, start today making sure you are eating adequate quantities of phytosterols.

-However, in the event that you have already started with chronic prostate problems, there is very interesting research that beta sitosterol, a common phytosterol, has a very significant effect on the prostate gland.
+However, in the event that you have already started with chronic prostate problems, there is very interesting research that beta sitosterol, a common phytosterol, has a very significant effect on urine flow.

 A typical avocado weighing about 170 grams

-would contain roughly 130 milligrams of beta sitosterol according to Duester, writing in the journal of the American dietetic association.
+would contain roughly 130 mg of beta sitosterol according to Duester, writing in the journal of the American dietetic association.

 Eating natural phytosterols as in avocados has no side effects; however there are concerns about taking it in pill form as there is also inhibition of the absorption of the fat soluble vitamins such as vitamin E. It's a completely natural substance that you should be eating every day.
 They are God's gift to the prostate.